MediSoftSolution/.github/profile/README.md

 # 🏥 Hospital System Microservices

 This GitHub **Organization** hosts the **Hospital System Microservices**, a distributed healthcare platform built using multiple technologies.
+🚧 **This project is still under development, and new features are continuously being added.** 🚧

 ## 📌 Overview
 Each microservice is an independent project, handling a specific functionality within the hospital system: